fossjl/RP2040_WM8731/README.md

-Pure C implementation of an RP2040 header that can be used to control the WM8731 over i2c
+C header to handle generating i2c commands to control a WM8731 over i2c.
+Written against the RP2040 "PICO-SDK" but could easily be modified to work with any microcontroller SDK.

-Written to drive a Mikroe 506 Audio Codec Proto Board with a Raspberry Pi PICO / Sparkfun RP2040 Plus
+Tested with a Mikroe 506 Audio Codec Proto Board connected to a Raspberry Pi PICO / Sparkfun RP2040 Plus.

+# Note on wiring

+You can think of the Mikroe 506 as being 3 distinct devices
+* An i2c device - for configuration commands
+* An SPI device - the DAC
+* An SPI device - the ADC

+You have 2 SPI devices with 2 sets of the 4-pins (SCK, COPI(MOSI), CIPO(MISO), and CS(SS))
+* SPI devices automatically share the SCK line, so there's no need to duplicate that pin
+* The DAC is read-only, and the ADC is write-only... so there's no need for those pins to appear on the board
+* You'll often see people plug both the CS pins for the DAC And ADC to the same GPIO.
+That's because they cannot conflict, so there's no need to waste an extra GPIO on them.

+## So you end up with...
+GND->GND
+VCC->VCC

+(i2c)
+SDA<->SDA
+SCL<->SCL

+(i2s)
+SCK<->SCK
+DACL<->GPIO x
+ADCL<->GPIO x (or y)
+COPI<->COPI (for the DAC)
+CIPO<->CIPO (for the ADC)
+SCK <->SCK